Share

 podcast-topics-ideas-tool

-• Choosing content topics to rank on Google
+2. Choose topics that are more likely to rank on Google

 For podcasters and creators who want to bring their website to the first positions on Google, targeting topics with high search volume and low competition is generally the best strategy.

-When the competition is low, it means there are fewer sources covering these topics, giving you a clearer path to the top of search results.
+• Low Competition: When the competition is low, it means fewer sources are covering these topics, giving you a clearer path to the top of search results.

 This approach is particularly effective for newer websites that might not yet have the authority or backlink profile to compete against established sites on more competitive topics.